IL2HorusTeam/il2fb-ds-airbridge/README.rst

 All requests which interact with dedicated server accept optional parameter ``timeout``.
 It has type ``float`` and is measured in seconds.

+In contrast with raw server's communication interfaces, requests API of Airbridge provides seamless multiplexing of requests comming from multiple clients.

 REST
 ~~~~